On the Indecisiveness of Kelly-Strategyproof Social Choice Functions: Alternative Proof of

-Finally, we derive the profile $R^3$ from $R^5$ by replacing the preference of voter 1 with $a,b,X,c$.
-Strategyproofness from $R^5$ to $R^3$ implies that $f(R^3)\neq \{a\}$ and $f(R^3)\neq \{a,c\}$ as otherwise, voter 1 can manipulate by switching from $R^5$ to $R^3$.
-This is in conflict with our previous observation.
-Hence, there is no strategyproof SCF for odd $n\geq 5$ that satisfies non-imposition and the Condorcet loser property.
+Finally, we derive the profile $R^3$ from $R^5$ by replacing the preference relation of voter 1 with $a,b,X,c$.
+Strategyproofness from $R^5$ to $R^3$ implies that $f(R^3)\neq \{a\}$ and $f(R^3)\neq \{a,c\}$ as otherwise, voter 1 can manipulate by deviating from $R^5$ to $R^3$.
+This is in conflict with our previous observation and hence, there is no strategyproof SCF for odd $n\geq 5$ that satisfies non-imposition and the Condorcet loser property.

 \textbf{Case 2: $n$ is even}